wcushen/blog/content/post/2022-04-skupper-deep-dive.md

 ## About the deployment

-We will create a front and back-end microservice, deploying each in a separate cluster to show the 'magic' of Skupper.
-The example used can be found in these Kubernetes docs [here](https://kubernetes.io/docs/tasks/access-application-cluster/connecting-frontend-backend/) where we'll apply some minor tweaking to cater for some OpenShift and Skupper nuances, which we'll outline below.
+We will create a front and back-end microservice, deploying each in a separate cluster to show the real value prop of Skupper.
+The example used can be found in these Kubernetes docs [here](https://kubernetes.io/docs/tasks/access-application-cluster/connecting-frontend-backend/) where we'll apply some minor tweaking to cater for some 'Skupper on OpenShift' nuances, which we'll outline below.

 ### Step 1: Installing the Skupper CLI